micro-webapps/webconf-spec/example-kubernetes-openshift.md

 When the deployer of the web application switches between Kubernetes or Openshift, he does not have to change the webserver related configuration.

-## Example of webconfig-spec for Kubernetes/Openshift
+## Example of webconf-spec for Kubernetes/Openshift

 The web applications configuration files are part of the Kubernetes service file shipped with the application itself in the `metadata` section: